cdelange/groupmebot/README.md

 10. Also take note of your buckets name `AWSBUCKETNAME`

-### Part 2: Configure this app
+### Part 2: Configure app

-1. [Install NodeJS](https://nodejs.org/en/download/) (I used v11.11.0 but most versions should work)
-2. Clone this repo
+1. Clone this repo
-3. In the repo directory type `npm install`
+2. In the repo directory type `npm install`
-4. In a text editor, create a file named '.env' and add the following key/values:
+3. In a text editor, create a file named '.env' and add the following key/values:
     - `GROUPMETOKEN: example123`
     - `YAHOOCLIENTID: example123`
     - `YAHOOCLIENTSECRET: example123`